 Different layers of nostalgia were at work, as we watched a 34-year-old movie that, when first released, was looking back about 20 years to the late 1950s.
 A special pleasure was seeing Joan Blondell in one of her last movies, only a few weeks after the Redford showed her in one of her first (The Public Enemy).
 The 47-year gap between those two films showed no change in her unpretentious friendliness and humor.

-Grease came out in June 1978, and that summer I remember full page ads in the Detroit newspapers for three Paramount Pictures movies—Grease, Foul Play, and Heaven Can Wait.
+Grease came out in June 1978, and I remember full page ads in the Detroit newspapers for three Paramount Pictures movies that summer—Grease, Foul Play, and Heaven Can Wait.
 Many people probably first saw Grease at long-gone theaters like Quo Vadis or Movies at 12 Oaks.
 Looking back, those theaters weren’t as fancy as many theaters that came both before and after them, but they will always remain the places where many of us first saw entertaining movies of the 1970s and 1980s.

-That was also the summer we first saw the famous Detroit Tiger double play combination of Alan Trammell and Lou Whitaker, along with other players (Jack Morris, Lance Parrish) who led the Tigers to the 1984 World Series championship.
+That was also the summer we first saw the first full season of the famous Detroit Tiger double play combination of Alan Trammell and Lou Whitaker, along with other players (Jack Morris, Lance Parrish) who led the Tigers to the 1984 World Series championship.
 Here in 2012, the fun night at the Redford was capped for many people with the news that current Tiger Justin Verlander had nearly pitched a no-hitter in a 6-0 victory over the Pittsburgh Pirates in downtown Detroit.